Agents of Mayhem: SalesAgents of Mayhem was the 16th best-selling game in the United States for August 2017, according to the NPD Group. It was the fourth best-selling in the United Kingdom during the week of its release. The disappointing sales numbers of the game led to cost reductions at Volition in September 2017, reportedly resulting in layoffs of over 30 people at the studio, which previously had around 200 employees.

-As of October 2017, the game has grossed €19 million.
-As of February 2018, it has sold 300,000 copies.
+By October 2017, the game had grossed €19 million.
+By February 2018, it had sold 300,000 units.

 Accolades

 The game was nominated for "Performance in a Comedy, Supporting" with Eliza Schneider as Agent Rama, and for "Writing in a Comedy" at the National Academy of Video Game Trade Reviewers Awards.

 Related media

 A board game titled Agents of Mayhem: Pride of Babylon, developed by Academy Games, was successfully crowdfunded via Kickstarter in February 2018.